-Angel Investors are generally wealthy individuals who invest at an early stage in the creation of a new company, usually in exchange for equity.
+Angel Investors are generally high net worth individuals who invest early in the formation of a new business, usually in exchange for equity capital.
 In this article you can read more about angel Investors, what exactly do they do?
 And what are the pros and cons of an angel investment?

 Who are Angel Investors?